Main content start

 Abstract:

 How do we produce safety in places where trust, stability, and institutional support have collapsed?
-This talk introduces the concept of streetcorner mediation—a new model of public safety that has quietly emerged on some of America’s toughest blocks.
-Instead of relying on armed enforcement, this approach deploys trained, unarmed practitioners—most of them formerly incarcerated—to calm conflict, care for vulnerable residents, and sustain order through presence and relationships.
-Drawing on two years of ethnographic fieldwork in San Francisco’s Tenderloin neighborhood, I show how streetcorner mediators have generated striking reductions in crime and disorder through non-coercive means.
-Their success challenges prevailing frameworks like collective efficacy and procedural justice, which presume a base level of trust and cohesion among “decent” residents and/or the presence of state coercion.
-Streetcorner mediation begins where those conditions are absent, revealing how safety can be built from scratch through the slow accumulation of reciprocity, recognition, and moral obligation—a process I describe as social debt.
-Taken together, these insights point toward a reimagined concept of public safety—one rooted not in coercion or surveillance, but in human connection and care.
+This talk introduces streetcorner mediation, an emerging model of public safety operating on some of America’s most challenged blocks.
+Rather than relying on armed enforcement, the model deploys trained, unarmed practitioners—many formerly incarcerated—to calm conflict, support vulnerable residents, and sustain order through everyday presence and relationships.
+Drawing on multiple years of ethnographic fieldwork, I show how these mediators reduce crime and disorder through non-coercive means.
+Their success challenges prevailing frameworks such as collective efficacy, which assume a baseline of trust and cohesion among residents.
+Streetcorner mediation begins where those conditions are absent, revealing how safety can be built from scratch through the gradual accumulation of reciprocity, recognition, and obligation—a process I describe as social debt.